How to Show, Not Tell – 7 Creative Writing Dos and Don’ts

 Note: If you want to learn more about active and passive voice, check out our English Grammar Toolkit under Voice.
 We discuss the difference between active and passive voice in more detail.

-With Matrix, you can learn all about creative writing with detailed theory lessons and gain personalised, constructive feedback from subject-matter experts.
+With Matrix holiday courses, you can learn all about creative writing with structured lessons and gain personalised, constructive feedback from subject-matter experts.

 Don’ts: